dekuNukem/traffic-cone-film-scanning/README.md

 	* Focus properly on the negative
 	* Look at the result yourself and decide.
 The proof is in the pudding.
 * Feel free to examine my [full-size samples](./sample_scans).
-* Finally, if it really bothers you, you can always get some ANR or etched non-glare glass.
+* Finally, if it really bothers you, you can always get some ANR glass.
 * [Useful discussion here](https://old.reddit.com/r/AnalogCommunity/comments/pex269/anr_glass_alternative_using_etched_frame_glass/).

 ## How'd It Go?

 That's it!
-If you read this far, hopefully you have already made some scans, or are at least interested in trying!
+If you read this far, hopefully you have already made some scans, or at least interested in trying!

 I would love to hear about your experience, good or bad.

-As well as any comments and suggestions!
+As well as any comments, questions, and suggestions!

 Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn), or email: dekuNukem&gmail.com!

-## License Notice
+## License Note

 The **scanning cone** design is under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.en)